RESEARCH

 Passflask code · in flask · LOO 100%/16

-Flagflask code · in quart · sync, house is async
+Flagflask code · in quart · sync, codebase is async

-Flagquart code · in flask · async, house is sync
+Flagquart code · in flask · async, codebase is sync

 Passquart code · in quart · LOO 82%/17